surveysolutions/docs/content/faq/what-tablets-should-i-buy-.md

     consume more power and reduce autonomous work.
 The choice of the screen depends on the convenience of use with the software and is usually determined experimentally.
+-   **Android 8.0** we highly recommend choosing tablets with android 8 preinstalled.
+Starting from this version it should be easier for manufacturers to update existing devices because of [Project Treble](https://android-developers.googleblog.com/2017/05/here-comes-treble-modular-base-for.html).

   Tested Devices
 ---------------